BeGatifyDev/WPContact-Plugin/README.md

 🛠 Contributions
 Pull requests, feature suggestions, and issue reports are welcome to make this plugin even more powerful for the WordPress community.

+And this plugin can be upgraded or still work upon for more update.